raunaqbhirangi/reskin_sensor/README.md

 2. Connect the microcontroller (we recommend the Adafruit Trinket M0 or the Adafruit QT PY) to the computer using a suitable USB cable

 3. Use the [Arduino IDE](https://www.arduino.cc/en/software) to upload code to a microcontroller.
+The code as well as upload instructions can be found in the [arduino](./arduino) folder.
 If you get a `can't open device "<port-name>": Permission denied` error, modify permissions to allow read and write on that port.
 On Linux, this would look like
 ```
 $ sudo chmod a+rw <port-name>